FAQ: Where to get the Wubi Input Method

 Wubi Zixing Windows installation, purchase, or free download

 Q: How do I enable Wubi input in Windows?

 A: Microsoft Wubi is available in Windows 8.1 and Windows 10!
 For other versions of Windows, it can be obtained elsewhere.
 (If you have a different OS, you may already have Wubi!
 See the Android and Ubuntu IME pages.)

 The Microsoft Wubi input method is in the "Simplified, China" and

 Singapore" language settings of Windows 8.1 and later.

-To find it, just follow my instructions for Windows 8 input method setup.
+To find it, just follow my instructions for Windows 8 or Windows 10 Pinyin setup, and select Wubi instead.

 Google Input Tools includes a Wubi IME for use on any web page or web application in the Chrome browser, in Windows or any other OS, or of course in the Chrome OS.